andreipope/andreipope.github.io/pages/cv.md

 **February 2011 - August 2014**
 >Managed the HPE Romania Presales Team, 6 direct reports.

-**Key responsibilities:**
+**Key Responsibilities:**
-* Contributed to the overall country performance of overachieving quota (110%) Built and managed HPE Demo Center, designed to showcase HPE’s innovative solutions, delivered trainings and presentations to sales team/partners/customers.
+* Contributed to the overall country performance of overachieving quota (110%) Built and managed HPE Demo Center, designed to showcase HPE’s innovative solutions, delivered presentations to sales team/partners/customers.
 * Assisted sales organization in the qualification of customer needs
 * Worked on the execution of specific sales strategies
 * Trained Sales Team and Partners on new products and features